Nature Menu

 Norway maple has seeds from the start of the month, but it is often not until around the second week that field maple flowers begin morphing into the familiar winged seeds, while on sycamore this happens anytime from the second week to early June, depending on how long the flowers last (see above).

 They look quite fascinating when half way through this process - the new seeds forming in the midst of the dying flower.
-Sycamore seeds initially look like small horseshoes and only later grow to the large V shaped seeds that we are more familiar with.
+Sycamore seeds initially look like small horseshoes, hanging in the same shape as the flowers, and only later grow to the large V shaped seeds that we are more familiar with.

 Sometimes one or other of these species will shed some of its young seeds, presumably either surplus to requirements or blown off by the weather: you see a carpet of them on the ground under the tree.
 The sycamore or field maple seeds that remain on the tree may take on a bright red tinge.